-You can now view item costs in different units, such as thousand board feet (MBF) and tons, in both the Inventory and P.O. (purchase order) modules.
+You can view item costs in different units, such as thousand board feet (MBF) and tons, in both the Inventory and PO modules.
 This feature is especially useful for products that are priced by suppliers in a different unit of measure than you use for your inventory items.
 Building materials and feed/grain mixtures are common examples.
 For example, lumber is traditionally priced by the supplier in units of a thousand board feet, and sold as individual pieces.
 Similarly, a feed mixture may be purchased by the ton, but sold in small quantities by weight.

 - Cost per thousand board feet (MBF) based on the item’s thickness, width and length.